11.2 A Day in the Life of the Boundary Layer

 Stable Boundary Layer

 - statically stable with weaker turbulence that occurs sporadically

-- winds aloft may increase to supergeostrophic speeds (low-level jet or nocturnal jet)
+- winds just above the stable boundary layer (in the residual layer) may increase to supergeostrophic speeds (low-level jet or nocturnal jet)

 - surface cooling increases stability and suppresses turbulence